This post explores the exhilarating Great Market Hall Budapest. Warning: you may feel really hungry after reading this post!

 After getting an overdose of paprika, you are going to notice a second obsession of Hungarians.
 More than 20 stalls in the market are dedicated to sausages and cold cuts.
 To be honest, they looked delicious.
 I couldn’t stop looking at how one type was different from another.

-In the Great Market Hall, you can find sausages made from liver, pork, rice and blood (black sausage).
+At the Central Market Hall, you can find sausages made from liver, pork, rice and blood (black sausage).
 They have a wide array of salamis and bacon.
 In addition, you can find sausages typical from towns like Szeged, Gyula and Debrecener.

 And get this, are you ready?
 They have Lokolbasz or horse sausage.
 Yup, you read that right.